adnan4498/Find-Jobs-Project/README.md

 * Modular filtering logic

-* Users can filter/search by jobType and role (e.g. FrontEnd, GraphicDesigner)
+* Users can search jobs by jobType and role (e.g. Latest Jobs or FrontEnd, GraphicDesigner)

 * Context-managed spinner, 0.5 Seconds Loader is shown everytime a user searchs a job